Animals ESL Games, Activities and Worksheets

 ESL Animals Game - Reading and Vocabulary: Matching, True or False, Guessing - Pair Work - Intermediate (B1) - 30 minutes

-Here is a two-part animals game to help students practice vocabulary related to animals.
+Here is an entertaining two-part animals game to help students practice vocabulary related to animals.
 First, teams race to form sentences about animals from cards.
 Teams line up sentence beginning cards in order and match each one with a sentence ending card.
 Teams then complete each sentence with a grey word card.
 The first team to complete all their animal sentences correctly wins.
 After that, teams play a true or false game with the sentences.
 Each team discusses which sentences they think are true and which they think are false, putting a tick at the end of the sentences that they think are true.
 Afterwards, check the answers with the class.
 The team with the most correct guesses wins.

 Animal Scramble Preview